 Cooler temps and clouds return to SW Montana this weekend and that spells dry flies.
 Beatis, Mother’s Day Caddis are in full swing on the Beaverhead River and the fishing has been extremely well.
 We’re catching fish nymphing or streamers in the morning and dries in the afternoon especially when there is cloud cover.
 There have been water visibility issues of late due in some part to Grasshopper Creek but more so further down near Dillon Blacktail Creek also has had some low recent snow melt add some muddy water.
 There is narry enough water to float a drift boat right now above Barrett’s so plan on wade fishing or doing some boat dragging.
-Check out our Montana Spring Fly Fishing Special and get in on this springs great fly fishing!
+Check out our Montana Fly Fishing Tours and get in on this springs great fly fishing!

 • Clark Canyon Dam 31.9 cfs